 - eating a balanced diet

-- meeting with a mental health professional to address the emotional consequences of cancer treatment
+- meeting with a mental health professional to address the emotional effects of cancer treatment

 Nausea and vomiting